Messiah in the High Holidays

 This command has been interpreted to mean fasting and so, to this day in the Jewish community, fasting is the primary duty associated with the Day of Atonement.
 In fact, people who fast on the Day of Atonement do not necessarily attend synagogue service or pray.
 Some may not even associate the day with the concern about sin or the need for atonement, but will still fast because “it’s the Jewish thing to do.”
 Talk about a disconnect from the true meaning of the Day of Atonement!

 Yet this disconnect is understandable.
-The Temple and the priesthood were utterly indispensible to this Holy Day; its true significance was rooted and grounded in God’s commands concerning them.
+The Temple and the priesthood were utterly indispensable to this Holy Day; its true significance was rooted and grounded in God’s commands concerning them.
 When they were destroyed, those who became the custodians of Judaism had to find other ways to direct the people’s spiritual understanding and solidify their spiritual identity.
-Indeed, it is at this very point that Jesus’ fulfillment of the Day of Atonement becomes one of the most compelling apologetics for the Christian faith.
+Indeed, it is at this very point that Jesus’ fulfillment of the Day of Atonement becomes one of the most compelling apologetics for our faith.

 Jesus knew perfectly well the radical impact His words would make when He proclaimed, “Destroy this temple, and in three days I will raise it up” (John 2:19).
 Yeshua’s (Jesus’) statement scandalized the Jewish leadership of His day—so much so that it was used as a major accusation against Him during His trial (see Mark 14:57-58).
 Whatever His hearers did or didn’t understand about His claim, Jesus was actually predicting His death and resurrection, and how it would fulfill the entire purpose and meaning of the Holy Temple.

 Certainly that is cause to celebrate this month and every month.
-My prayer is that my brothers and sisters in Christ will come into an ever-greater appreciation of the riches of our Jewish roots as seen through Christ in the High Holidays.
-Even more, and especially this month, I am praying—and invite you to pray with me—that my Jewish brothers and sisters may come to know Christ in the High Holidays and receive eternal salvation that can only come though Him.
+My prayer is that my brothers and sisters in Messiah will come into an ever-greater appreciation of the riches of our Jewish roots as seen through Messiah in the High Holidays.
+Even more, and especially this month, I am praying—and invite you to pray with me—that my Jewish brothers and sisters may come to know Messiah in the High Holidays and receive eternal salvation that can only come though Him.